junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You couldn't save him?"
 Mary prompts.

 "We tried," Sam tells them, feeling the bitterness on his tongue.
-"Death gave Dean a choice, saving me or saving Adam.
+"Death gave Dean a choice: saving me or saving Adam.
 He could only get one of us out, so he saved me.
 I'm sorry."

 John sighs loudly.